 Sweatshirts and Sweaters:

-- Students may wear any sweatshirts with the Hope Lutheran logo, including LEST and athletic team sweatshirts.
+- Students may wear any sweatshirts with the Hope logo, including L.E.S.T and athletic team sweatshirts.

-- A uniform polo shirt must be worn underneath all sweatshirts or sweaters, unless the sweatshirt is worn all day in which case another shirt that won’t show is acceptable.
+- A uniform polo shirt must be worn underneath all sweatshirts or sweaters.

-- Dennis-style navy blue sweaters, sweater vests, and cardigans are acceptable.
+- Basic royal and navy blue sweaters, sweater vests and cardigans are acceptable.

 - Back pockets are permitted, with no contrasting stitching and minimal design.

-- Pants may be pleated of flat front and must be solid colored with no stripes or decorations.
+- Pants may be pleated or flat front and must be solid colored with no stripes or decorations.

-- Cargo pants and bell bottoms are not permitted.
+- Cargo-pocketed/pockets on legs-type pants are not permitted.

-- Shorts/skirts/jumpers must be made of basic chino fabric or corduroy fabric or Harris Plaid.
+- Shorts/skirts/jumpers must be made of basic chino fabric, corduroy fabric, or knit fabric.

 - Shorts/skirts/jumpers must be no shorter than the student’s fingertip length when arms are extended and must not extend below the knee.

-- Shoes must have a back strap to ensure students are able to play safely at recess and PE.
-The following types of shoes are not permitted: slip-on shoes (i.e., clogs, mules, flip-flops, Crocs, slippers, moccasins), Heelys or any shoes with a wheel inserted in the sole, and combat and steel toe boots.
+- Shoes must have a back strap and a low heel to ensure students are able to actively play safely at recess and PE.
+Athletic shoes are encouraged.
+The following types of shoes are not permitted: open toe, slip-on shoes (i.e. clogs, mules, flip-flops, Crocs, slippers/moccasins), shoes with a wheel inserted in the sole, and combat and steel toe boots.

-- All tights, leggings or shorts worn under skirts must be navy, royal blue or white in color, if visible.
+- All tights, leggings, or shorts worn under skirts must be solid black, navy, royal blue or white in color, with no visible logos, images, or words.

-- Outerwear (jackets, vests, mittens/gloves, hats) are to be removed upon arrival at school and are for outside use only.
+- Outerwear (jackets, sweatshirts without a Hope logo, vests, mittens/gloves, hats) are to be removed upon arrival at school and are for outside use only.

-The first and third Fridays of every month have been designated as a free dress days.
-On those days, students are expected to use good judgment in the choice of their apparel.
+The first and third Friday of every month have been designated as free dress days.
 In addition to the general uniform guidelines listed above, the following policy guidelines apply to all free dress days:

-- No skin-tight or revealing items such as yoga pants or leggings.
+- No skin tight or revealing items such as yoga pants or leggings unless a skirt or shorts are covering them.

 - No pajamas.

-- Shorts and skirts should be no shorter than the student’s fingertip length when arms are extended.
+- Shorts and skirts should be no shorter than the student’s fingertip length when arms are extended, including athletic shorts.

 - Hats are allowed to be worn on free dress days although hats are to be removed during chapel services.